 A majority of child abduction crimes are perpetrated by someone the child knows or likes.
 Because of this, it is important to prepare your child to use their skills whenever it is necessary.

 What follows are some times that you can use to talk to your child about crime and self-protection:

 - The lessons about crime and self-protection should be ongoing.
 Plan on having talks and lessons at least a few times a month, for as long as you have them in the house.

 - Keep your talks age-appropriate.
 Confine your lessons to words and concepts that the child can comprehend.

-- Be sure not to teach lessons that are hypocritical.
+- Be sure not to teach hypocritical lessons.
 Try to give your kids lessons and rules that you can follow as well.

-- Be aware what your kids watch on TV and discuss it with them.
-Children, especially young children, often have a hard time differentiating between what they see on TV and the real world.
+- Be aware of what your kids watch on TV and discuss it with them.
+Children, especially younger ones, often have a hard time differentiating between what they see on TV and the real world.

 - Don't make the police into a threat.
-Parents, especially those that are tired from a long day at work, often use the police as a threat to keep their kids quite and well behaved.
+Parents, especially those that are tired from a long day at work, often use the police as a threat to keep their kids quiet and well-behaved.
 Children should always feel that the police are there to protect them in case of emergencies and shouldn't view the police as a punishment.

 - Children are not angels.
 You should expect them to break the rules.
 We were all children at one point and had to abide by our parent's rules.
 However, we all broke them along the way and usually felt tremendously guilty and ashamed.